szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 # Control Flow

-So far in this course, we have been working with fairly simple programming structures.
+So far, we have been working with fairly simple programming structures.
 Our code thus far has been written as a single, linear, ordered list of instructions.
 However, there are other ways to structure your code that takes account of various conditions and reacts accordingly.

 We are speaking here about __control flow__: the order in which the computer executes statements in a script.